Estonia and Germany

 The legal basis for defence-related co-operation was established on 21 September 1994 with the conclusion of a memorandum of mutual understanding, in which the primary areas for co-operation were training, procurements, and logistics.

 In recent years, Estonia and Germany’s defence-related co-operation has been active and broad-based, focusing mainly on practical co-operation.
 Germany has supported the air policing over the Baltic states and participated in the work of the Baltic Defence College.
-Germany was the first country to announce its readiness to participate in the work of the NATO Cyber Defence Centre of Excellence in Tallinn, and today Germany has two experts working at the centre.
+Germany was the first country to announce its readiness to participate in the work of the NATO Cyber Defence Centre of Excellence in Tallinn, and today Germany has three experts working at the centre.

 Germany has made a significant contribution to the training of Estonian soldiers and participated in many procurements for equipment and technology to be used by the Defence Forces.